Equity Éire Logo

 Recent budget measures lifted the cap on passenger numbers at Dublin Airport and funded a new short-haul air route to Derry — even as the long-promised vehicle-weight tax and stronger incentives for our struggling rail infrastructure were delayed.
 These choices raise a question: who benefits most from our transport policies?

 Aviation remains among Europe’s largest and fastest-growing sources of emissions, with carriers such as Ryanair appearing on the EU’s top-ten list of polluters.
-Yet airline executives have been prominent voices in national debates, regularly speaking at political conferences and writing opinion columns that shape public narratives about taxation, infrastructure, and climate regulation.
+Yet airline executives have been prominent voices in national debates, speaking at political conferences and writing opinion columns that shape public narratives about taxation, infrastructure, and climate regulation.

 Public policy should be guided by evidence and the public good — not by the lobbying power of billion-euro corporations or their shareholders.
 When companies that profit from higher passenger numbers also influence decisions about airport expansion, the risk of policy capture grows.